 Law enforcement can use technology to identify suspected cases of human trafficking through interactions with the transportation sector.
 Tools such as facial recognition biometric technology have been used by law enforcement at airports to confirm traveler identities.
 The system uses algorithms to match distinctive facial characteristics via photographs or video recordings.
 For example, at George Bush Intercontinental Airport in Houston, CBP deployed facial recognition biometric exit technology for a daily flight from Houston to Tokyo.
-Tokyo.
-Houston to EBP's facial recognition software then compares the photo of the passenger from the gallery to a live photo, in order to ensure that travelers are the true bearers of required documents.
+Using the flight manifest, CBP utilizes passenger photographs from their travel documents.
+CBP's facial recognition software then compares the photo of the passenger from the gallery to a live photo, in order to ensure that travelers are the true bearers of required documents.
 This technology may be used to identify victims and/or suspects of human trafficking who may be using fraudulent travel documents.